-Visiting Mecca is always this overwhelming experience, even for secular Muslims.
+Visiting Mecca is always this overwhelming experience, even for the not so observant.
 I’ve seen the Ka’aba (black square building) for years in pictures and on television, and finally seeing it in real life is both surreal and exciting.

 The layout and architecture of the mosques in Mecca and Medina gives one the feeling of being on a futuristic movie set.
 Where everyone is in robes, surrounded by the desert, speaking different languages, under high tech domes, and space shuttle shaped canopies.
 It creates a sense of the past and future, and makes you feel like you are on an alien planet, removed from the rest of the world.